Constitution & Bylaws

 Membership may be terminated:

-(b) By Lapsing.
-A membership will be considered as lapsed and automatically terminated if such member's dues remain unpaid 30 days after the first day of the fiscal year.
-However, the Board may grant an additional 30 days grace to such delinquent members in meritorious cases.
-In no case may a person whose dues are unpaid be entitled to vote at any Club meeting or by mailed ballot.
+(b) by lapsing.
+A membership will be considered as lapsed and automatically terminated if such member's dues remain unpaid 30 days after the first day of the fiscal year; however, the Board may grant an additional 30 days grace to such delinquent members in meritorious cases.
+In no case may a person whose dues are unpaid be entitled to vote at any club meeting or by mailed ballot.

 (b) The immediate Past President shall serve as an honorary member (without a vote) of the Board for a period of 2 years.